MicrosoftDocs/Viva/Viva/learning/skills-in-learning.md

 1. Choosing a skill provides the user with personalized learning courses on that topic.

-Learn more about personalizing th elearning by managing the [interests currently available](https://support.microsoft.com/en-au/office/personalize-your-learning-with-viva-learning-ca774f08-6bed-441b-a74b-3aac15cd9019) in Viva Learning.
+Learn more about personalizing the learning by managing the [interests currently available](https://support.microsoft.com/en-au/office/personalize-your-learning-with-viva-learning-ca774f08-6bed-441b-a74b-3aac15cd9019) in Viva Learning.

 - Learners can browse all the skills available in their organization alphabetically and can search for specific skills.